AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 1. Send a proof to yourself.

 Result:
 You should receive an email.
-The subject line should read *Stanleigh, explore Men's New athletic gear!* and the email body should match what you have seen in the preview: [Luma Men's Collection](/help/challenges/assets/email-assets/MensCollectionEmail.html)
+The subject line should read *Stanleigh, explore Men's New athletic gear!* and the email body should match what you have seen in the preview.

 >[!NOTE]
 >It can take a couple of minutes for you to receive the proof.